1. The basis for selecting courses

 - At the end of Winter term all students’ course choices are reviewed in light of their examination results and Semester 2 report.
 Letters of concern will be sent to appropriate students.

-- Students should also take advantage of the expertise of the Careers Adviser between receipt of the Semester 2 report and the start of Spring term.
+- Students should also take advantage of the expertise of the Academic and Pathways advisor between receipt of the Semester 2 report and the start of Spring term to discuss potential changes.
+Parents are encouraged to be part of these discussions and are welcome to make an appointment with the Academic and Pathways advisor.

 Changes after the start of Year 11

-Course changes can be made once Year 11 studies have commenced in October 2018 and students have until the start of Summer term 2019 to make final course changes.
-All changes are arranged in consultation with Mr Peter Frusher (Careers Adviser).
+Course changes can be made once Year 11 studies have commenced and students have until Week 2 of Summer term to make final course changes.
+All changes are arranged in consultation with the Academic and Pathways advisor and/or the Dean of Teaching and Learning.
 Any changes must also have the support of the course teacher.